What Is The Department Of Homeland Security (DHS) Trusted Tester Certification?

 The DHS Trusted Tester Certification (TTv5) is a certification granted to those who have demonstrated an ability to apply the DHS Trusted Tester Conformance Process.
-The certification is a component of the DHS Trusted Tester Program is a process consisting of a manual accessibility testing approach that aligns with the ICT Testing Baseline, and provides repeatable and reliable conformance test results.
+The process consists of a manual accessibility testing approach that aligns with the ICT Testing Baseline and provides repeatable and reliable conformance test results.
+The certification is a component of the DHS Trusted Tester Program.

 The training required for the certification includes approximately 70+ hours of coursework, as well as a rigorous certification examination.
 After successfully passing the examination, the individual is a Trusted Tester, is assigned a credential number by DHS, and can perform TTv5 conformance assessments.

 What Are The Benefits Of Becoming A DHS Trusted Tester?

 There are a number of professional and personal benefits to becoming a DHS trusted tester, to include but not limited to:

 - Job Marketability – Individuals who hold the DHS Trusted Tester certification are more employable than accessibility professionals who do not.

 - Greater Understanding – Completing the Trusted Tester coursework is no walk in the park.
 It will require intimate familiarity with the Trusted Tester conformance process, as well as the application of testing methodologies.